sysdream/chashell/README.md

 #### Building

-Make sure the [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable is correctly configured before running those commands.
+Make sure the [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable is correctly configured before running these commands.

 Build all the binaries (adjust the domain_name and the encryption_key to your needs):